bbc/software-engineering-technical-assessments/election-ui-javascript/README.md

 In the assessment we will ask you to screenshare your working environment and talk through the following with us:

 1) What does this system do?
 What are its key features?
 2) New Feature requests! - The election product team have some feature requests that we would like you to take a look at.
-They can be found in `tasks.md`.
+These will be given to you on the day.
+Please don't change the codebase before you start.

 If you have any problems with any of this, please get in touch via your recruitment contact.